-Donald Trump welcomes the Patriots who visited White House, leaves Tom Brady out of his remarks
+President Trump welcomes Patriots to White House, leaves Tom Brady out of remarks

 A significant part of Trump’s speech focused on Kraft and Belichick, who are Trump supporters.
 Trump said that not only did Belichick send him a letter before last November’s election, but when Trump asked Belichick if he could read the letter at a rally in New Hampshire right before the election, Belichick sent him an improved letter to read.

-“He said ‘You know what, I’d rather not have you do that [read the original letter], could you send it back to me?
+“He said, ‘You know what, I’d rather not have you do that [read the original letter], could you send it back to me?
 I’m going to give you another one,'” Trump said.
 “I said, ‘No, that’s OK.’
 [Belichick said} ‘No, I’m going to give you another one.’

 “Immediately to me that means he’s going to tone it down because what he said was so nice.
 You know what he did?
 He toned it way up.
 It was much better.
 He made that the greatest letter, and I did very well in that state.
 Thank you, coach.
 That was very good.
 He’s just a special guy.”